programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 The selection of the operating system depends on Docker.
 There are, however, the following exceptions:

-- If you want Programmfabrik to fullfill a maintenance contract on the server then only with Docker on a Debian server version 9 (stretch) or newer - without a graphical interface, 64 bit, in a version for which there are security updates.
+- If you want Programmfabrik to fullfill a maintenance contract on the server then only with Docker on a Debian server version 10 (buster) or newer - without a graphical interface, 64 bit, in a version for which there are security updates.

 - If you want Programmfabrik to do isolated tasks on the server (remote installation or troubleshooting) then only with Docker on a Debian server at least version 9 (stretch) or Ubuntu server at least version 16.04 (xenial) - without a graphical interface, 64 bit, in a version for which there are security updates.